Medication Search - Diastat

 Print

-How does the Diastat medication work?
+How does Diastat work?
 What will it do for me?

 Diazepam belongs to the class of medications called benzodiazepines.
 It is used for the intermittent treatment of severe seizures (also known as recurrent, serial, cluster, or crescendo seizures) that occur for certain people even though they take regular doses of medications to treat epilepsy.